Tunisian police close Supreme Judicial Council offices | Politics

 Tunisian police close Supreme Judicial Council offices

-Tunisian police have locked the doors of the Supreme Judicial Council, its head told Reuters on Monday, a day after President Kais Saied dissolved it, and have stopped staff from entering the building.
+Tunisia's police have shut the Supreme Judicial Council building, its head told Reuters on Monday, as President Kais Saied vowed non-interference a day after he dissolved the council, accusing its members of bias and corruption.
+Saied has been consolidating his powers https://www.reuters.com/article/us-tunisia-politics-timeline-idUSKCN24G2SU since last summer when he suspended parliament, dismissed the prime minister and said he could rule by decree.
+He has grown increasingly critical of the judiciary.

+"I assure everyone in Tunisia and abroad that I will not interfere in the judiciary.
+I will not interfere in any case or any appointment.
+I do not want to control all power," Saied said in a speech.
+He accused judges of loyalty to political factions and cited cases that have languished in the courts for years without verdicts.

-Saied's announcement has raised fears for the rule of law in Tunisia after his seizure of almost total power last summer in a move his critics have branded a coup, with judges' associations accusing him of an illegal act that undermines judicial independence.
+Critics have called Saied's almost total seizure of power a coup, with judges' associations accusing him of an illegal act that undermines judicial independence https://www.reuters.com/world/africa/tunisian-judiciary-head-says-presidents-move-illegal-judges-wont-be-silent-2022-02-06.
 "The president has moved to the stage of seizing institutions.
 What is happening is very dangerous and illegal," said council head Youssef Bouzakher.

-Saied has been consolidating his powers since last summer when he suspended parliament, dismissed the prime minister, and said he could rule by decree, and he has grown increasingly critical of the judiciary.
-A constitutional law professor before he ran for president in 2019, and the husband of a judge, Saied has accused Tunisia's judicial hierarchy of being corrupt and serving the interests of political factions.

-He has not embarked on a widescale campaign of arrests or tried to shut down debate inside Tunisia since last year, and has promised to uphold rights and freedoms won in the 2011 revolution that brought democracy.
-However, security forces have pursued some politicians and business leaders on various charges and have pushed many of the cases through the military rather than civilian courts, raising concerns among rights groups.
+Saied has held back on widespread arrests or efforts to shut down debate since last year, and has promised to uphold rights and freedoms won in the 2011 revolution that brought democracy.
+However, security forces have pursued politicians and business leaders on various charges and have pushed many of the cases through the military rather than civilian courts.

-Saied has said he will rewrite the constitution and put it to a referendum this summer but major political parties and civil society groups say any changes he makes should be based on dialogue.
-Tunisia faces a looming crisis in public finances and a dire economy that threaten to hit living standards over the coming months, posing a major challenge to any efforts to enact significant reforms.
+Saied has said he will rewrite the constitution and put it to a referendum this summer but critics say any changes should be decided through dialogue.
+Saied, whose wife is a judge, was a constitutional law professor before he ran for president in 2019.
+Tunisia faces a crisis in public finances over the coming months, posing a major challenge https://www.reuters.com/world/africa/economic-pain-threatens-social-political-chaos-tunisia-2022-02-02 to any significant reform effort.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)